Jayasankarkrishna/Mini_Web_development_Projects/README.md

-git this is useful to develop you projects this is basic yes it good to learn new things and changes happen
+git this is useful to develop you projects this is basic yes it good to learn new things